Guide to free family summer concerts

 Summer is a great time for music lovers.
 Musicians of all kinds venture out of doors and it's a great time to check out new acts for free.
-And it's really fun to dance with your kids.
+It's really fun to dance with your kids.

-You won't see many household names featured in summer concert series lineups, but that doesn't mean you're in the dark about choosing which ones to go to.
-Most bands that can command a booking have a good sampling of Youtube videos, so you can check in advance as to whether a band is likely to please.
+You won't see many people you've heard of featured in summer concert series lineups, but that doesn't mean you're in the dark about choosing which ones to go to.
+Most bands that can command a booking have a good sampling of YouTube videos, so you can check in advance as to whether a band is likely to please.

 Here are some of the places you and your kids can catch free live music this summer.
 Notice I say "some of."
 At the height of summer, neighborhood and specialty festivals pop up all over the city, and many of them feature live performances.
 So you never know what you are going to run into.

 5:30 p.m.
 Fridays, Aug.
-3 to 24.Mural amphitheater, Seattle Center
+2 to 23.Mural amphitheater, Seattle Center

 KEXP curates this showcase of Seattle's independent music scene, in a series designed to be family friendly.
 With a scenic venue smack dab under the space needle, this series has a beer garden, food and all the amenities Seattle Center can offer.
-Check out the lineup.

 6:30 p.m.
-Thursdays, July 19 to Aug.
-23.2700 California Ave SW
+Thursdays, July 18 to Aug.
+22.2700 California Ave SW

 The lineup of local acts mixes genres and ages, and concludes with on Aug.
-23 with a chance to rock out with with Caspar Babypants, the children's performer identity of Chris Ballew, lead singer of the Presidents of the United States of America.
+22 with a chance to rock out with with Caspar Babypants, the children's performer identity of Chris Ballew, lead singer of the Presidents of the United States of America.

 7 p.m.
-Wednesdays, July 11 to Aug.
-22.2623 NE University Village St
+Wednesdays, July 10 to Aug.
+21.2623 NE University Village St

 The lineup includes folk rock, funk, and party cover bands.
 What they all have in common is that they are high energy and danceable.
 There's a kids' play area, food, and a beer garden.

-4 p.m. to 6 p.m.
-Thursdays, May 31 to Sept.
-27Cascade Playground, 333 Pontius Ave N
+Noon to 2 p.m.
+Thursdays, June 6 to Aug 29Cascade Playground, 333 Pontius Ave N

 A rotating group of local musicians play Thursday afternoons in this South Lake Union playground.

 2 p.m.
-Saturdays and Sundays June through August, plus July 4, Sept.
-1 to 3, and Sunday, Sept.
-16.3015 NW 54th St
+Saturdays and Sundays June through August, plus June 19, July 4, and Sep.
+2.3015 NW 54th St

 10 a.m.
-Tuesdays, July 10 to Aug.
-21Juanita Beach Park, 9703 NE Juanita Dr, Kirkland
+Tuesdays, July 9 to Aug.
+20Juanita Beach Park, 9703 NE Juanita Dr, Kirkland

 A who's who of local children's entertainers takes the stage on Tuesday mornings at this Eastside lakefront park.